“Tramadol was the 39th most prescribed medication in America in 2016. Americans consumed more than 19 million prescriptions this year alone.”

 The levels of care can be largely separated into two main ones: inpatient care and outpatient care.
 Let’s take a look at the differences below:

-The Evergreen at Northpoint is an outpatient drug and alcohol treatment center.
+Northpoint the Evergreen is an outpatient drug and alcohol treatment center.
 We offer various types of outpatient programs, from PHPs to IOPs.
 However, we can pair those who need inpatient care with one of our other locations.
 We have just opened a new, state-of-the-art inpatient facility called Northpoint Washington in Edmonds, Washington.

 It’s easy for those who are prescribed Tramadol to misuse or abuse this prescription opioid.
 Unfortunately, due to the addictive nature of this prescription drug, those who misuse or abuse it will often get addicted to it.

-Fortunately, here, at The Evergreen at Northpoint, we have a fair amount of experience in treating opioid addictions.
+Fortunately, here, at Northpoint the Evergreen, we have a fair amount of experience in treating opioid addictions.
 We offer a variety of outpatient addiction treatment services, and will custom tailor each substance abuse treatment plan to the needs of each patient.
 We have helped many opioid addicts recover from addiction and learn how to manage addictive behaviors.

 Contact us to learn more about our programs.
 We offer free addiction assessments, and can verify the insurance information of potential clients to see what their coverage includes.